inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 `Staging` >>> `Intermediate (for more complex projects) ` >>> `Marts`

-- `Staging` folder
+- `STAGING FOLDER`
-    - Is where we will create the modesl to process the raw data for downstream usage
+    - Is where we will create the model to process the raw data for downstream usage
     - The staging models should have a 1-to-1 relationship with the sources tables (e.g., one staging model for each source system table)
-    - Best practice is to create one sub-directory per souce in the staging directory
+    - Best practice is to create one sub-directory per source in the staging directory
     - Standard staging transformations
         - Renaming
         - Type casting